-The National Park Service, which has all the national parks in its care, is trying to make them popular and comfortable and available for people of all degrees of income.
+The National Park Service, which has supervision over the national parks, is trying to make them popular and comfortable and available for people of all degrees of income.

-Not only are these parks the best and most fully patronized health and pleasure resorts in the United States but they are becoming great centers of nature study.
+Not only are these parks the outstanding health and pleasure resorts in the United States but they are also becoming great centers of nature study.
 In the national parks only is nature most carefully conserved exactly as designed.
-No trees are cut down for lumber, as in the national forests outside the parks, but are allowed to reach their utmost size and age.
-No animals are killed except mountain lions and other predatory beasts which destroy the deer and young elk.
+No trees are cut down for lumber.
+Rather they are allowed to reach their utmost size and age.
+No animals are killed except occasionally mountain lions and other predatory beasts which destroy the deer and young elk.
 Here, then, the student and the lover of nature may study nature in her pristine beauty and under conditions which elsewhere exist only in the few remote lands not yet invaded by man.